8 Easy Ways to Landscape Under Bird Feeders

 - Mark out a 3’ to 4’ diameter circle under the bird feeder.

-- Dig down 3” to 4” depending upon the thickness of your stones, and replace the dirt with paving sand on which to lay your stones.
+- Dig down 3” to 4” (depending upon the thickness of your stones)

-- Tamp the paving sand to compact it.
+- Replace the dirt with paving sand and tamp the paving sand to compact it.

-- Then add your stones.
-Use a level to insure your stones won’t ‘trip you up‘.
+- Add your stones.
+Use a level to ensure your stones won’t ‘trip you up.'

 - Water thoroughly and often.

 Cleaning up the area will be easy using a broom or leaf vacuum.

 8. Consider Leaving the Bare Patch for Easier Access to the Feeder

 I have found that by raking up or vacuuming the hulls regularly, I can maintain the area for the ground-feeding birds like juncos, cardinals, sparrows, and finches.
 So sometimes, bare ground can be a good thing.

 At the very least, ensure you make a pathway for easy access to fill the bird feeders.